cornellev/scan-matching/book/writing_icp.md

     ```
     The `: brief description` section is optional, as are the detailed explanation and sources sections.
     These descriptions will be rendered as Doxygen source.

+See the source code of vanilla.cpp or trimmed.cpp as examples.